What to Do When Disaster Strikes

 One other scheme that regularly pops up after disasters is crooks who offer to repair damaged homes at rates that seem too good to be true.
 But the scam with these criminals is that they demand a large amount of money - often a few thousand dollars - up front.
 However, after making the payment, bilked homeowners will often find that their money and the bogus contractor are nowhere to be found.

 Consumers can also work to take steps before a disaster.
-This post from data expert and Identity Theft 911 Senior Vice President Brian McGinley says consumers should have an identity protection plan in place.
+This post from data expert and IDT911 Senior Vice President Brian McGinley says consumers should have an identity protection plan in place.